ultraleettech/currency-rates/README.md

 ### Non-Laravel Projects

-While you could use the `CurrencyRates::extend()` method to register your custom driver, which works the same as the `CurrencyRatesManager::extend()` for Laravel applications above (except for one difference - the closure you provide does not take the `$app` argument), it might be easier to simply extend the base class itself, and implement a `create[Name]Driver()` method for constructing the provider instance:
+While you could use the `CurrencyRates::extend()` method to register your custom driver, which works the same as the `CurrencyRatesManager::extend()` method for Laravel applications above (except for one difference - the closure you provide does not take the `$app` argument), it might be easier to simply extend the base class itself, and implement a `create[Name]Driver()` method for constructing the provider instance:

 ```php
 use Ultraleet\CurrencyRates\CurrencyRates;